Shahul-12/Customer-segmentation-on-retail-dataset/README.md

 Techniques Used:

-Data Cleaning & Preprocessing
+Data Cleaning & Preprocessing,
-RFM Scoring
+RFM Scoring,
-Customer Segmentation (Manual Thresholding)
+Customer Segmentation (Manual Thresholding),
-Data Visualization
+Data Visualization.

-🧰 Tools & Technologies
+🧰 Tools & Technologies:

-Python
+Python,
-Pandas
+Pandas,
-NumPy
+NumPy,
-Matplotlib / seaborn
+Matplotlib / seaborn,
-Jupyter Notebook
+Jupyter Notebook.

 📁 Dataset
 The dataset used is a Retail transactional dataset containing:

-InvoiceNo
+InvoiceNo,
-StockCode
+StockCode,
-Description
+Description,
-Quantity
+Quantity,
-InvoiceDate
+InvoiceDate,
-UnitPrice
+UnitPrice,
-CustomerID
+CustomerID,
-Country
+Country.

 You can use public datasets like the Online Retail Dataset from the UCI ML repository.

 📈 RFM Metrics

 RFM segments customers based on:
 Recency: How recently a customer made a purchase.
 Frequency: How often a customer makes a purchase.
 Monetary: How much money a customer spends.

 Each metric is scored and combined to identify customer segments like:

-Champions
+Champions,
-Loyal Customers
+Loyal Customers,
-Potential Loyalists
+Potential Loyalists,
-At Risk
+At Risk,
-Need Attention
+Need Attention,
-At Lost
+At Lost.

 🔍 Key Steps

 Data Cleaning: Handling nulls, duplicates, negative values.

 RFM Calculation: Compute Recency, Frequency, Monetary values for each customer.

 Scoring & Segmentation: Assign RFM scores and segment customers.

 Visualization: Charts and plots to analyze customer segments.

 📊 Visuals & Insights